-A mini necklift – also known as a neck suspension procedure or short scar neck lift – is a less invasive way to achieve a neck lift.
+A mini necklift is a newer procedure we offer to restore the youthful contours of the lower face.
 This is ideal for patients who have mild to moderate laxity in their jawline and neck, and who may not want or need the downtime associated with a full neck lift or facelift procedure.
 Patients may also require submental liposuction under the chin as well if there are fatty deposits present.
 The intended result is to create a more youthful neck with a better contour around the jawline.

 A mini necklift is often done in tandem with radiofrequency skin tightening using either Renuvion or FaceTite technology, depending on the area being treated.
 Patients often combine a mini necklift with a skin resurfacing procedure such as Halo to improve the quality of the skin.